If you’re anything like me, the thought of setting a 6am alarm to go running with the dog is as horrifying as a long carry over water to a tiny green.

 Is golf good for mental health?

-The third condition, dementia, in particular disproportionately affects people who are elderly, making strenuous exercise, such as cardio or weight training, a less likely option to provide relief.
+Dementia, in particular, disproportionately affects people who are elderly, making strenuous exercise, such as cardio or weight training, a less likely option to provide relief.

 Luckily, golf is a sport that suits itself well to people of all ages and fitness levels, with many golfers continuing to play well into their 80s and beyond.

-I even heard of a bloke at my home club who was, up until only recently, still walking the course every Saturday despite being well into his 90s!
+I even heard of a bloke at my home club who was, up until only recently, still walking the course with an electric push cart every Saturday despite being well into his 90s!

 Golf is a sport that can elevate the heart rate without requiring extreme exertion, helping to clear the mind and offer some moderate mental benefits.